 Owners of bank accounts and other financial assets will lose their rights to the property if it is left abandoned for five to seven years.
 Regardless of how long the property has remained unclaimed, the business or financial institution must exert diligent efforts in tracking down the owner of the property before starting the escheatment process.

-There are many businesses that banks and businesses can use to track down the property owners, such as the National Association of Unclaimed Property, which allows individuals to look up a property under their names.
-The websites are usually affiliated with the government and abide by the escheatment laws.
+There are many businesses that banks and businesses can use to track down the property owners, such as the National Association of Unclaimed Property, which enables individuals to look up a property under their names.
+Websites that deal with unclaimed property are usually affiliated with the government and abide by the escheatment laws.